-The Group is dedicated to fostering an open and transparent communication with our stakeholders, aiming to comprehend their aspirations, gather their feedback, and address their concerns accordingly.
-The Group has established continuous engagement with stakeholders through diverse channels.
-By soliciting the key interests and concerns of our stakeholders, we gain valuable insights that assist identifying and prioritising material ESG issues for our future development.
+The Group prioritises open and transparent communication with stakeholders to understand their aspirations, gather feedback, and address concerns effectively.
+Through ongoing engagement via diverse channels, the Group gains valuable insights into stakeholders' key interests and concerns.
+This process informs the identification and prioritisation of material ESG issues, supporting the Group's future development.